MicrosoftDocs/data-api-builder-docs/data-api-builder/running-using-data-api-builder-cli.md

 # Running Data API builder for Azure Databases using CLI

-The easiest option that doesn't require cloning the repo is to use the `dab` [CLI tool](./dab-cli.md) that you can find in the `Microsoft.DataApiBuilder` nuget package [here.](https://www.nuget.org/packages/Microsoft.DataApiBuilder)
+The easiest option that doesn't require cloning the repo is to use the `dab` [CLI tool](./dab-cli.md) that you can find in the `Microsoft.DataApiBuilder` NuGet package [here.](https://www.nuget.org/packages/Microsoft.DataApiBuilder)

 ## Install `dab` CLI